riveraser/vue-vuex-interview-project-sergio-rivera/README.md

 ## I did use the following third party modules:

 - Vuetify : For template and desing
-- VeeValidate : For input validatios
+- VeeValidate : For input validations
 - vuex-persist : To persist the Data at vuex
 - localforage : To save vuex data to localstorage/ indexDB database
 - momentjs : To easy manipulate dateTime values and formattings

+**Even if Vuetify offers a calendar component I did not use it!
+I build my own component as stated on the Test description.
+I use Date Picker though to select a new Date for the Reminder Form**

 ## Screenshots: